Explaining low l anomalies in the CMB power spectrum with resonant superstring excitations during inflation: Introduction

 It is generally accepted that the energy scale of superstrings is so high that it is impossible to ever observe a superstring in the laboratory.
 There is, however, one epoch in which the energy scale of superstrings was obtainable in Nature.
 That is in the realm of the early moments of trans-Plankian \cite{Martin01} chaotic inflation out of the string theory landscape.

+There have been a number of papers exploring the possible impact of string theory on the cosmic microwave background \cite{vafaei}-\cite{Mathews15}.
 This paper explores the possibility that a specific sequence of super-string excitations may have made itself known via its coupling to the inflaton field of inflation.
-This may have left an imprint of "dips" \cite{Mathews15} in the $TT$ power spectrum of the cosmic microwave background.
+This may have left an imprint of "dips" \cite{Mathews15} in the $TT$ and $EE$ power spectra of the cosmic microwave background.
 The identification of this particle as a superstring is possible because there may be evidence for sequential oscillator states of the same superstring that appear on different scales of the sky.
+Nevertheless, the point of this paper cannot possibly be to provide the final formulation of a string theoretic explanation for deviations in the CMB power at low multipoles within a model that is fully realistic as a particle physics model.
+The aim of this paper is rather to point out a potentially interesting cosmology that may have an implication in a deeper string theory.
+Our goal is to provide a proof-of-principle within a model that has most of the relevant coarse features or a realistic string theory in hopes that this could inspire further investigation.

 The primordial power spectrum is believed to derive from quantum fluctuations generated during the inflationary epoch \cite{Liddle,cmbinflate}.
 The various observed power spectra of the cosmic microwave background (CMB) are then modified by the dynamics of the cosmic radiation and matter fluids as various scales re-enter the horizon along with effects from the transport of photons from the epoch of last scattering to the present time.
-Indeed, the {\it Planck} data \cite{PlanckXIII,PlanckXX} have provided the highest resolution yet available in the determination CMB power spectra.
+Indeed, the {\it Planck} data \cite{PlanckXIII,PlanckXX} have provided the highest resolution yet available in the determination of CMB power spectra.
 Although the {\it TT} primordial power spectrum is well fit with a simple tilted power law \cite{PlanckXX}, there remain at least two interesting features that may suggest deviations from the simplest inflation paradigm.